jansh7784/jansh7784/README.md

 My journey is marked by significant milestones:

 - Secretary at IEEE Computer Society (Dec 2023 - Present)
-- HR Intern at Proxbotics Creation Technologies (Mar 2024 - Apr 2024)
+- HR Intern at Profcess.
+(Mar 2024 - Apr 2024)
 - Python & ML Industrial Trainee (Sept 2023 - Sept 2023)

 ## Projects
 I have contributed to several projects that showcase my skills:

-1. NFT Brides: A modern real estate website with responsive design using HTML, CSS, and JavaScript.
+1. NFT Bricks: A modern real estate website with responsive design using HTML,Solidity, CSS, and JavaScript.
 2. Deepfake Detection: Implemented a Deepfake Detection Model using CNN and LSTM.

 ...
 And more on my GitHub!